Published 22nd of February 2013

 In 2005, Williams expanded into the document storage sector with the launch of sister company SDS, which offers business records storage and management, off-site media backup, deed storage, vault storage and document scanning in state-of-the-art archive facilities across the U.K.

 Today, Shredall serves its 5,000 U.K. clients with a staff of 44 employees and realises annual sales of more than £2.5 million.
 The company has three locations: a mobile shredding business in Scotland, a sales office in London and the headquarters facility in Nottingham, which also offers both on-site and off-site shredding and is the site of the company’s records storage, stationary shredding and baling, vaulting and paper recycling operations.
-Together, Shredall and SDS work to offer a comprehensive suite of services for the confidential management of records and information.
+Shredall SDS Group works to offer a comprehensive suite of services for the confidential management of records and information.

 When it comes to paper recycling, the company processes around 4,000 tonnes of fibre per annum, or about 350 tonnes per month, Williams says.
 Everything, except for cardboard, gets shredded, he adds.